-Whenever we share information with other organisations we will do this line with the Data Protection Act (1998) and the NHS Confidentiality Code of Practice (2003).
+Whenever we share information with other organisations we will do this line with Data protection law.

 We do not share information, in the ways described above, regarding treatment you may have received in the specialities of Sexually Transmitted Infections and Human Fertilisation and Embryology.

 Comments, Suggestions and Complaints

 We hope you are satisfied with the care you receive as an outpatient at St George’s Hospital.

 We welcome any comments you may have about our outpatient’s service and facilities.
 Things do sometimes go wrong despite our best intentions and we want to know when problems arise so we can put them right.
 If you want to make a comment, suggestion or a complaint, we suggest that in the first instance you:

 - Speak to the nurse in charge of your Outpatient clinic.

 - Speak to the nurse manager in charge of the Outpatients department.